-We developed the Human Research Ethics Application (HREA) as a concise application to facilitate timely and efficient ethics review for research involving humans.
-The HREA assists researchers to consider the ethical principles of the National Statement on Ethical Conduct in Human Research (2007) in relation to their research.
+NHMRC developed the Human Research Ethics Application (HREA) form as a concise application to facilitate timely and efficient ethics review for research involving humans.
+HREA assists researchers to consider the ethical principles of the National Statement on Ethical Conduct in Human Research (2007) in relation to their research.

-We have created a range of resources for using HREA, including frequently asked questions, user guides, ‘how to’ videos and workshop slides.
+We have created a range of resources for using HREA including frequently asked questions and user guides.

 All site content © Commonwealth of Australia, 2021.

 Copyright in the material hosted on the HREA website and in the HREA questions, guidance text and form logic is vested in the Commonwealth of Australia, and is intended for your general use and to assist in the creation of an HREA application.
 You may not distribute or commercialise the material without the Commonwealth's permission.